Who are The Press baseball player, coach and team of the year?

 “He took ownership of the program,” Bylone said.
 “There was a lot of dialogue as to what moves we were making.
 He was all in.
 In today’s travel world and worried about your stats, that’s not too common.
 Ryan was totally invested in what we were doing.”

-Weingartner will continue his career at Saint Joseph’s in Philadelphia.
+Weingartner will continue his education and baseball career at Saint Joseph’s University in Philadelphia.
 The Hermits won three South Jersey titles during Weingartner’s high school career.
-He joins Josh Hood (2018), Kevin Eaise (2017), Joe Gatto (2014), Barry Buchowski (2013) and Ed Charlton (2011) as past Hermits to be named The Press Player of the Year.
+He joins Josh Hood (2018), Kevin Eaise (2017), Joe Gatto (2014), Barry Buchowski (2013) and Ed Charlton (2011) as Hermits to have been named The Press Player of the Year.

 Weingartner embraced St. Augustine’s tradition of success.